-William is an RICS Registered Valuer with over 35 years experience available to advise private and corporate clients on their art and antiques collections in respect of insurance, acquisition and disposal.
+William is an RICS Registered Valuer with 40 years experience available to advise private and corporate clients on their art and antiques collections in respect of insurance, acquisition and disposal.

 He is usually the first person on hand to advise executors in the valuation of chattels for inheritance tax assessment and the property clearance that follows.